Te reo Māori: From a 1972 petition to save it, to 'booming' numbers of students

 "We don't just need more resources but a completely new way of approaching it."

-Te Taura Whiri I Te Reo Māori (Māori Language Commission) chief executive Ngahiwi Apanui says while there are many positive things happening across the country, more needs to be done to reach the Government's 2040 goal .
+Te Taura Whiri I Te Reo Māori (Māori Language Commission) chief executive Ngahiwi Apanui says while there are many positive things happening across the country, more needs to be done to reach the Government's 2040 goal.

-As of July 2018, about 20 per cent of the total school population received no Māori language education , while about 56 per cent were learning simple words, greetings or songs.
+As of July 2018, about 20 per cent of the total school population received no Māori language education, while about 56 per cent were learning simple words, greetings or songs.

 Just 2.5 per cent of the country's schoolchildren were in Māori medium education (where over 50 per cent of tuition is in Māori) - a 0.1 per cent increase on 2017.